Forget the scare-mongering; cycling while pregnant is a matter of common sense, and it has plenty of health benefits too for both mother and child.

 In the end, how much you cycle during pregnancy boils down to listening to your body and using common sense.

 Cycling while pregnant can be a good form of exercise Immediate Media Co

 Cycling in the different trimesters of pregnancy

-Note: While the advice published here has come from medical professionals and cycling experts, you should always consult your doctor before cycling during pregnancy
+Note: while the advice published here has come from medical professionals and cycling experts, you should always consult your GP before cycling during pregnancy